When it comes to how to use essential oils, people often have a limited view.

 Once you get familiar with the oil, you can then inhale it more directly.
 Do this by placing a couple of drops in the palm of your left hand and rub clockwise with the palm of your right hand.
 Cup both hands together over the nose and mouth and inhale deeply – without touching your eyes.

 There are other ways to inhale essential oils as well.
 You can put a few drops in some hot water (not boiling) and inhale the steam with a towel over your head.
-(This is a great way to address a cold or cough.)
+(This is a great way to support the respiratory system.)

 You can also apply a couple of drops to areas of your body – like the chest, neck, wrists, ears or under the nose -- and breathe in the aroma during the day.

 A very effective way to inhale essential oils throughout the day in your home or office is with an essential oil diffuser.
-I love my diffuser, and use it every day for a variety of reasons.
+I love my diffuser, and use it every day.

 The English school of aromatherapy emphasizes the topical application of essential oils.
 With this approach, the essential oil may be diluted in a carrier oil (like vegetable oil) and applied to the skin.